-The IG is an Advisory Member of CINS and many IG club members are also members of CINS.
-The IG takes the opportunity to encourage other container line members to enquire about CINS membership, the main purpose of which is to highlight and address risks posed by certain cargoes and/or packing failures in order to improve safety in the liner shipping industry.
+The IG Clubs are an Advisory Member of CINS and many Club Members are also members of CINS.
+The IG Clubs take the opportunity to encourage other container line members to enquire about CINS membership, the main purpose of which is to highlight and address risks posed by certain cargoes and/or packing failures in order to improve safety in the container liner shipping industry.